 If your habits are aimless and dysfunctional then your character, your destiny, and your whole life are to some degree aimless and dysfunctional.

-Welcome to the club!
-Those statements describe all of us.
-Literally, all of us.
-All humans since the beginning of time.
-You're brain is pretty much the same as Thomas Edison, Leonardo Da Vinci, Benjamin Franklin, Napoleon, Julius Ceaser, Marcus Aurelius, Buddha, and anyone else that existed on the face of the earth.
+You’re brain is pretty much the same as Thomas Edison, Leonardo Da Vinci, Benjamin Franklin, Napoleon, Julius Ceaser, Marcus Aurelius, Buddha, and anyone else that existed on the face of the earth.
 If they were a human, your brain and their brain are very, very similar.
-Some of these people were able to master themself and turn their life into a powerful masterpiece, and that means you can too.

 Some of these people have left us with some wonderful insights how to conquer that idiocy in ourselves.
 Their answer: Meditation.